Dates & Registration

 What to Expect

-Nocturnal Camp lives in a tent unit in a remote part of camp.
+Nocturnal Camp lives in a tent unit in a remote part of the camp to account for their odd waking hours.
+Nocturnal campers should be prepared for sleeping in camping-style tents, with sleeping pads, and like most other cabins at Sealth, there is a walk to bathroom facilities.
 Much of the nighttime hours will be spent outdoors, exploring camp at night and doing most (if not all) of these late-night activities:

 - Night hikes